dashbird/site/content/knowledge-base/aws-lambda/scalability-and-concurrency.md

 This can be done by setting the _Reserved Concurrency_ parameter in the AWS Lambda configuration.
 For more information, please follow the AWS documentation about [Reserving Concurrency for a Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/per-function-concurrency.html).

+# Provisioned Concurrency

+AWS Lambda allows developers to anticipate how many instances of a function should be provisioned and warm to serve requests.
+By setting a minimal provisioned concurrency level, the performance of all requests are guaranteed to stay below double-digit milliseconds.

+Using this feature is highly recommended for workloads that are time-sensitive, such as customer-facing endpoints.

+Learn more about this feature in the [dedicated Knowledge Base page](/knowledge-base/aws-lambda/provisioned-concurrency/?utm_source=dashbird-site&utm_medium=blog&utm_campaign=reinvent&utm_content=lambda-provisioned-concurrency).

 # Security Considerations

 Reserved concurrency setting is recommended to be used whenever possible in all Lambda functions.
 Since it prevents _Low & Slow DoS_ attacks[^4].